Old Calendarists: Bulgaria

 The Bulgarian Orthodox Church adopted the revised Julian calendar in 1968.
 The Protection Convent near Sofia became a center of the resistance to this adoption.
 In 1993, Photius Siromakhov of Triadista was consecrated bishop by the Cyprianite Old Calendarist Church to be hierarch of the Bulgarian Old Calendarists.

 Intercommunion

 In 1977, a declaration of intercommunion between the Cyprianite Old Calendarist Church and the Romanian Old Calendarist Church was signed.

 In 1994, an act establishing communion between the ROCOR and the Cyprianite Old Calendarist Church established full communion between those two churches, as well as between Romanian and Bulgarian Old Calendarist churches.
 Those four churches were therefore "in a single communion".

 The Cyprianite Old Calendarist Church severed its communion with the ROCOR in 2005, because they considered the ROCOR was going to enter into a union with the Moscow Patriarchate, and had "jettisoned" its "anti-ecumenist outlook" as well as its cooperation with the Cyprianite Old Calendarist Church.
 Two weeks prior to the Cyprianite Old Calendarist Church's decision, the ROCOR had severed communion with the Cyprianite Old Calendarist Church due to its leader consecrating a bishop in Ossetia as Bishop of Alania.

+The Romanian Old Calendarist Church severed communion with the other churches in 2022.
+Since then the Chrysostomos Synod is in communion with the Bulgarian Old Calendarist Church and ROCOR (A).